-Unworried, Corin laughed and spun in a circle, her own spirits seemingly high.
+Unworried, Corin laughed and spun in a circle, her spirits high.
 “Why, yes, sir,” she bowed to both Riders with a flourish, “I do believe I am.”

 “Excellent.”
 Stirla gave her an approving nod.
 “Keep up the good work.”

-Lyrai rolled his eyes at the teasing, hanging back to let the laughing pair go on ahead.
+Lyrai rolled his eyes at the teasing and hung back to let the laughing pair go on ahead.
 Derrain shot Mhysra a wink and strolled after them, leaving her to walk alongside her lieutenant, close but not quite touching, their hands occasionally brushing against each other.
 As they passed into the shadow beside the eyries, he hooked his little finger around hers and stole a brief kiss.

 “Good morning, my lady.”